MileHacker Logo

 • Casual wear is acceptable almost everywhere in Campo Grande.

-• Modest attire (shoulders/knees covered) for churches.
+• Modest attire (dress to cover shoulders and knees) for churches.

 • Neat but informal for upscale restaurants or bars at night.